 In fact, many people will approach you and ask you for money if they catch you.

-I’d highly recommend getting a VPN before you go if you plan on connecting to wifi networks in hotels/cafes/restaurants etc. This will encrypt all your connections and ensure your activity is secure, which is particularly important if you’ll be accessing bank details online, Paypal, or any other sensitive information.
+I’d highly recommend (no, I insist) that you get a VPN before you start connecting to wifi networks in hotels/cafes/restaurants etc. This will encrypt all your connections and ensure your activity is secure, which is particularly important if you’ll be accessing bank details online, Paypal, credit cards, or any other sensitive information.

 I use Private Internet Access and have been for many years, and recommend them highly.